 The first exercise is very simple.
 All that is required is a timer.

-- Begin by setting your countdown timer between 30 seconds to a minute.
+- Begin by setting your countdown timer to 30 seconds.

 - Pick two or three chords you want to practice changing between.